bramhoven/Luciferin/README.md

 ### Features
 - Easy to use web UI
 - Importing through the Nordigen API
+- Automatically importing transactions

-# THIS IS STILL WORK IN PROGRESS
+## THIS IS STILL WORK IN PROGRESS